 Sulley Muntari delighted with his goal and AC Milan's 2-0 win over Barcelona

-One of AC Milan's goalscoring heroes Sulley Muntari hailed his side's performance after they claimed a 2-0 win over Barcelona.
+One of AC Milan's goalscoring heroes Sulley Muntari hailed their 2-0 win over Barcelona.

 The Champions League favourites were condemned to a shock defeat at the San Siro with former Portsmouth stars Muntari and Kevin Prince Boateng claiming the goals.